Powerhouse Science Center (1951-2020)

-Sacramento's Powerhouse Science Center is an interactive museum dedicated to STEM education and hands-on learning.
-Powerhouse has educated and entertained thousands of visitors since it first opened its doors as the California Junior Museum in 1951 and later operated as the Discovery Museum.
+Prior to its move downtown, this was the home of Sacramento's Powerhouse Science Center, an interactive museum dedicated to STEM education and hands-on learning.
+The museum dates back to the California Junior Museum in 1951 and was later operated as the Discovery Museum.
+The museum later moved downtown and this facility has been used to provide housing.
 With exhibits focused on Earth sciences, natural history, technology, and astronomy, visitors learn about the wonders of science through activities such as building robots, seeing live animals up close, studying the heavens at the planetarium, or launching into space on a simulated NASA mission.
-The science center plans to move to the riverfront in the coming years, breathing new life into the old PG&E power station and constructing new facilities.
+The science center moved to the riverfront into the old PG&E power station.

 Backstory and Context